 Learn more about the amazing people who keep Lynchburg Grows going and growing.

 Shelley Blades is Farm Manager and Executive Director.
 She oversees all aspects of the farm's operation as well as the organization as a whole.
 Her experience includes health promotion, working with people with disabilities, and managing urban agriculture.
-Shelley previously served as garden coordinator at the Harlem Children's Zone in New York, where she implemented seven school gardens and worked with teachers to integrate them with the schools' curriculum.
+Shelley previously served as garden coordinator at the Harlem Children's Zone in New York, where she implemented seven school gardens and worked with teachers to integrate them into the schools' curriculum.
 If she could have it her way, everyone would eat radishes rolled in butter and sprinkled with salt.

 Stuart joined us as CSA Manager in August 2016.
 She grew up in rural Campbell County, Virginia with horses and cows and a big backyard garden.
 She's always grown food wherever she has lived, most notably on her farm in Floyd County, which she owned during the '80s.
 More recently, she gardened in the desert of New Mexico, where she lived for thirteen years before returning to Virginia in 2012.
 Stuart has worked in marketing, journalism, real estate, and has owned and/or managed businesses and nonprofits, including a production company and an alpaca farm.
 She loves to cook and is perhaps most well-known for her whacky what's-in-the-refrigerator salad creations that are (almost) always delicious.

 Dereck Cunningham, a former stained glass maker, is a founding member of Lynchburg Grows, which means he has been here for close to thirteen years and has been an integral part of making Lynchburg Grows the place it is today.
 He not only makes sure our roses are in great condition, but also provides tours and guarantees that all of our produce is the best it can be.
 If he’s not working hard in one of our many greenhouses, you’ll find him snacking on some guacamole chips.